Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation

 \subsection{Recipes and Obstacles}

 Methods that allow to split computations between a large backbone and a small side-network has appeared in the community~\cite{sung2022lst,tang2024lowrank}, where the side-network receives features from the backbone but does \emph{not} send its features back to the computation graph of the backbone.
 Thus, during fine-tuning, the backbone does not need to compute gradients.
-This split greatly reduces the compute and (GPU) memory costs of fine-tuning.
+This split greatly reduces the compute and GPU memory costs of fine-tuning.

 An even simpler recipe is linear evaluation, in which final features of the pretrained model $B$ is coupled with a simple fully connected (FC) layer.
-Fine-tuning is then learning the FC layer, where the transferred features are tiny, the storage, compute and memory costs for edge devices are small, too.
+Fine-tuning is then learning the FC layer, where the transferred features are tiny, the storage, compute and memory costs are small, too.
 Partial-$k$ tuning unfreezes the last $k$ layers of $B$ during fine-tuning.
-When $k$ is small (e.g., $k=1$), it might be able to fit into edge devices.
+When $k$ is small (\eg, $k=1$), it might be able to fit into low-resource devices.

-However, these methods do \emph{not} yet fit the purpose of edge tuning we propose in Figure~\ref{fig:san}.
-The set of 5 goals in our edge tuning (small storage/parameters, small compute small memory footprint, small communication, high accuracy) cannot be met by existing methods.
-For example, \begin{itemize} \item Linear evaluation and partial-$k$ tuning leads to low accuracy in recognition, because they overlook the domain gap between the general-purpose model $B$ and the downstream task. \item Parameter-efficient (PEFT) methods~\cite{hu2021lora,chen2022adaptformer} often requires large compute and GPU memory during fine-tuning. \item Side-tuning methods~\cite{sung2022lst} produces and transfers large features $(B,x)$, and the side-network may be too big for the edge device. \end{itemize}
+However, these methods do \emph{not} yet fit the purpose of separated tuning we propose in Figure~\ref{fig:san}.
+The set of 5 goals in our separated tuning (small storage/parameters, small compute, small memory footprint, small communication, high accuracy) cannot be met by existing methods.
+For example, \begin{itemize} \item Linear evaluation and partial-$k$ tuning leads to low accuracy in recognition, because they overlook the domain gap between the general-purpose model $B$ and the downstream task. \item Parameter-efficient (PEFT) methods~\cite{hu2021lora,chen2022adaptformer} often requires large compute and GPU memory during fine-tuning. \item Side-tuning methods~\cite{sung2022lst} produce and transfer large features $(B,x)$, and the side-network may be too big for a low-resource device. \end{itemize}